Tools ~ Classical Vocabulary

 Other useful (and important) things to know

-A new feature of Version 2.1 is the Random Quotation window, accessed by clicking the image which covers the Translation / Notes panel when the program opens, or via the shortcut Ctrl+Q at any time.
-The number of quotations is still rather limited (50 as on 01 January 2017); but more will be added in future releases.
+The Random Quotation window can be accessed by clicking the image which covers the Translation / Notes panel when the program opens, or via the shortcut Ctrl+Q at any time.

 In short, use them!
 The UP and DOWN cursor keys are good for scrolling quickly through the items; ESC is a quick way to get out of a search, or to show the ‘answer’ in a Test Yourself, or to cancel an ‘Add’ or ‘Remove’ operation or dialog box.
 The INSERT key adds a new item (but be aware that the keyboard’s insert/overwrite status will also change!).
 Ctrl+S saves your work.
 Ctrl+Y (or right-